philfrei/SiVi/README.md

 ## Further notes

-The noise-texture functions can also be used with what are sometimes called *anisotropic* effects to create the appearance of a globe or perspective. *AngryOctapus* illustrates the use of an [oval lens](http://www.angryoctopus.co.nz/?p=11) near the end of the linked blog article.
+The noise-texture functions can also be used with what are sometimes called *anisotropic* effects to create the appearance of a globe or perspective. *AngryOctapus* [describes the use of an oval lens](http://www.angryoctopus.co.nz/?p=11) near the end of the linked blog article.
 I believe these transforms are best performed as part of step (3a).
 SIVI has not (yet) implemented this.

 It would also be useful to be able to incorporate stencils, asis done in the above *AngryOctapus* blog, as part of the process of creating a "planet" graphic, or as I've seen Ken Perlin demonstrate in a graphic that looks like a solar eclipse.
 (The link to this has vanished, unfortunately.)
 I am thinking in terms of stencils as either being incorporated into the Color Mapping step, or as an additional step after the Color Mapping and prior to display.
 In this step, pixels in the area to be stenciled out would receive an Alpha channel value of 0, to make them transparent.